Small Business Taxes & ManagementTM--Copyright 2003, A/N Group, Inc.

 What's deductible?
 You would think the IRS has a list, but the Internal Revenue Code provides little detail other than "There shall be allowed as a deduction all the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business".
 That phrase covers about 95% of the items deductible.
-(The law specifically mentions salaries and other compensation for personal services, traveling expenses, rent, interest, taxes, pension and profit-sharing expenses and some other expenses.)
-The IRS Regulations, court cases and other rulings provide guidance additional guidance.
+(The law specifically mentions salaries and other compensation for personal services, traveling expenses, rent, interest, taxes, depreciation, pension and profit-sharing expenses and a few other items.)
+The IRS Regulations, court cases and other rulings provide most of the additional guidance.
 We've been frequently asked to provide readers with a list of expenses they can deduct.
 The list below is general in nature but should provide a starting point.

 Please keep in mind that only expenses related to your business are deductible.
-For example, if you buy a computer and use it 75% for business and 25% for personal use, you can depreciate only the 75% used for business.
-Thus, for any of the items listed below, only the business portion is deductible.
-Keep in mind that in order to secure a deduction you need not only an expense that qualifies as deductible, you also need have adequate documentation to support the expense.
+Often that's easy to show--office telephone, normal office supplies, shop tools, etc. But in some cases you may have to show the expenditure was business related.
+If the item seems out of place in your business, or can have personal uses, be sure you have some sort of documentation to support the expense.
+Vehicle expenses and other "listed property" as well as travel and meal expenses have specific reporting requirements and business/personal use may require allocation.
+And keep in mind that in order to secure a deduction you need not only an expense that qualifies as deductible, you also need have adequate documentation to support the expense.
 That generally means proving the expenditure was incurred (typically with an invoice) and proving it was paid (canceled check, receipt, etc.).

 The rules can often be complicated.
 The best approach is to record all your expenses in detail and discuss them with your accountant or tax advisor.

-Amortization Some costs such as start-up expenses, organization costs can't be deducted but must be capitalized and amortized over a number of years.
+Amortization Some costs such as start-up expenses, organization costs, etc. may be partially deductible up front; excess amounts can't be deducted but must be capitalized and amortized over a number of years.

 Bank charges

-Charitable contributions Special rules apply to regular corporations; contributions by S corporations, partnerships, and sole proprietorships are deductible by the shareholders/partners/owners.
+Charitable contributions Special rules apply to regular corporations; contributions by S corporations, partnerships, and sole proprietorships are deductible by the shareholders/partners/owners on their individual tax return.

 Cost of goods sold